 The event opened with a rendition of Khwaja Mere Khwaja, a song paying tribute to Moinuddin Chisti, one of the most venerated Sufi saints of the Indian subcontinent, and revered by many, both during his life and thereafter, famously including the Mughal emperor Akbar.

-Poetry and music have historically played a vital role in the cultures of the Arab and Persianate worlds.
-Both genres have served not only as entertainment, but also as a way to reinforce social and moral values.
+Poetry and music have historically played a vital role in shaping expressions of religion in Muslim cultures around the world.
+Both genres have served not merely as entertainment, but as the principal means of transmitting philosophical and spiritual knowledge and reinforcing social, ethical and moral values.
 Poets and musicians have provided models of exemplary leadership, whether by bringing listeners closer to God, sustaining cultural memory through epic tales, or strengthening the bonds of community through festivity and celebration.

 Through the course of the evening, the performers brought to life the words of Sufi saints, mystics, and poets spanning over a thousand years, including notable figures such as Nizamuddin Auliya, Amir Khusrow, Siraj Aurangabadi, and Faiz Ahmad Faiz.
 The various pieces were performed by Ali Sethi and the musicians, while Professor Asani explained the historic and literary context in the spaces between.
 This unique format facilitated a connection between past and present, and brought into focus the contrasting themes of joy and pain, love and loss, and fear and hope.